mainmatter/playbook/development-process/README.md

   party that is not actively contributing to the project is in a position to make decisions and thus drive the project.
-That takes the decision making away from the parties that have first-hand experience and insights and necessarily leads to not decisions that are not as well-informed as they could be and often time and budget overruns and frustration among the team.
+That takes the decision making away from the parties that have first-hand experience and insights and necessarily leads to decisions that are not as well-informed as they could be and often time and budget overruns and frustration among the team.

 That said, we do support project managers that act as communication coaches that